 Large-scale microalgae aquaculture is technologically and operationally impractical.
 These hurdles mostly include production, harvesting, and microalgae incorporation into aquaculture feed systems.

 1. Open ponds or closed photobioreactors produce microalgae.
 Pollution, environmental management issues, and low productivity make open ponds inexpensive but inefficient.
 Closed photobioreactors manage growth conditions and increase productivity and culture purity, but they are expensive to install and run.
 To overcome technical restrictions, new cost-effective and efficient cultivation methods are needed.
 Bioreactor architecture, nutrient management, and algal strain selection must improve to support large-scale algae production[39].

 2. Harvesting and processing microalgae from cultivation systems is complicated.
 Microalgae harvesting requires arduous and costly filtration, centrifugation, or flocculation.
 Energy for these procedures may increase manufacturing costs.
 After harvesting, algae must be dried to preserve shelf life, which uses energy and resources.
 To be profitable, algae-based aquaculture feeds must be gathered and processed more effectively and affordably[44].
 3. Microalgae in aquaculture feed systems requires feed formulation, processing, and delivery changes.
 Combine microalgae with other feed to offer a balanced diet.
 Avoid feed texture, palatability, and stability issues by carefully blending.
 Microalgae costs more than fishmeal, therefore feed mix may need to be altered.
-Extrusion and pelletising technologies must improve to successfully incorporate microalgae into commercial feed systems[45].
+Extrusion and pelletizing technologies must improve to successfully incorporate microalgae into commercial feed systems[45].

 Microalgae can replace fishmeal in aquaculture diets as a sustainable protein and mineral source.
 For wider acceptability, several challenges must be addressed.
 Economic and manufacturing costs, appropriate nutritional characteristics, and technological barriers to large-scale production restrict output.
 To solve these issues, microalgae-based meal production, harvesting, processing, and nutrition must be studied.
-Microalgae can help sustainable aquaculture overcome these limits and minimise its fishmeal dependence and environmental impact.
+Microalgae can help sustainable aquaculture overcome these limits and minimize its fishmeal dependence and environmental impact.
 Table 1 lists the key difficulties and solutions for introducing microalgae to aquaculture diets[30].

-Table 1 Microalgae in Rainbow Trout Aquaculture
+Table 1 Microalgae in Rainbow Trout Aquaculture: key difficulties and solutions for introducing microalgae to aquaculture diets.